BrittanyNicholeHilliard/web-module-project-client-auth/README.md

 * [ ] Redirect the user to your login route if there is not a token in local storage.

 ### Task 3: Stretch goals
+search friend and show info only if logged in

 - [ ] Add in a modularized way to access protected endpoints using axiosWithAuth.
 - [ ] Add in a protected page and route that allows shows an information friends information.
 Use url params to get the id for this friend.